jon-hanson/parsecj/README.md

 ## Proving the Monad Laws

-Given the above definitions we can now attempt prove the three monad laws.
+Given the above definitions of `retn` and `bind` we can now attempt to prove the three monad laws.
-Since our `retn` and `bind` combinators have been defined as pure functions, they observe referential tranparency, which means we can substitute the function body in place of calls to the function.
+Since the `retn` and `bind` combinators have been defined as pure functions, they observe referential tranparency, which means we can substitute the function body in place of calls to the function when reasoning about the combinators.

 ### Left Identity

-This law requires that `retn(a).bind(f)` = `f.apply(a)`
+This law requires that `retn(a).bind(f)` = `f.apply(a)`.
+We prove this by reducing the LHS to the same form as the RhS through a series of steps.

-Taking the LHS:
+Taking the LHS as the starting point:

 ```Java
 retn(a).bind(f)
 ```

-we can reduce this by subsituting the definition of `retn` in place of the call to it:
+we can reduce this by substituting the definition of the `retn` function in place of the call to the function:

 &#8594; (from the definition of `retn`)
 ```Java
 (s -> Empty(Ok(a, s))).bind(f)
 ```

-Likewise here we substitute the definition of `bind`, and so on:
+Likewise now we substitute the definition of `bind`, and so on:

 &#8594; (from the definition of `bind`)
 ```Java